General Distribution Requirement

-- Limits on credits for off-campus courses: A student may, with the permission of the department chair, count one course taken on an off-campus program towards the major, with this exception: A maximum of two courses in anthropology taken at other universities or institutions of tertiary education (including foreign universities) may be counted towards the major at the discretion of the department chair.
+- Limits on credits for off-campus courses: A student may, with the permission of the department chair, count up to two (2) anthropological / anthropology courses taken on an off-campus program towards the major.

 - Ethnographic area course: Majors are strongly encouraged to take at least one.